kalperenctnr/MLfundementals/README.md

 # MLfundementals
-Several notes and notebooks on fundemental topic in ML
+Several notes and notebooks on fundemental topics in ML